parsasafaie/SLPM/README.md

 ## Features

-- Simple and Advanced modes, switched from a control in the top bar next to the tabs:
+- Simple and Advanced modes, switched from a control in the top bar on the tabs it applies to (Installed Apps and Startup Apps):
   - **Simple Mode** (the default) lists only apps that SLPM can identify as user-installed, in both the Installed Apps and Startup Apps tabs.
 This includes relevant apps from apt/dpkg, Snap, Flatpak, and local desktop entries.
   - **Advanced Mode** changes Installed Apps to the installed dpkg/apt package database, including pre-installed applications and system components, and makes relevant packaged Startup Apps entries visible.
 It is not a unified list of every software source.
-  - The Install tab is identical in both modes.
+  - The Install and Updates tabs are identical in both modes.
 - Telling your apps from pre-installed ones is evidence-based: SLPM reads the package managers' own records — the date each dpkg package first appears in the dpkg log, the snap seed file, and the earliest modification time of the Flatpak deployment commit directories.
 It does not infer ownership from where a desktop entry lives or from dpkg `.list` file dates, because those signals can mislead.
 - A Startup Apps tab for viewing, adding, and turning off user-owned or packaged startup entries
-- An Updates tab (both modes) that lists what apt, Flatpak, and Snap each have available, and runs the refresh or the update per manager
+- An Updates tab (both modes) that lists what apt, Flatpak, and Snap each have available: expand a manager's list, update one item or the whole manager at once, and refresh the apt package lists.
+A snap that is still running is marked, and SLPM asks you to close it before updating it; a failed run shows the full error, not just a single line
 - Install by name (Advanced Mode only): search the apt repositories as you type, or install an apt package, a snap, or a Flatpak app by its exact name
 - Support for `.deb`, `.snap`, AppImage, `.flatpakref`, several archive formats, and `.run`/`.sh` files that can be registered without being executed — opening a local file or downloading one from a link
 - Downloads run as background jobs with pause, continue and stop controls, a live progress bar, and automatic installation after completion unless another local file is already selected